Here’s A Breakdown Of Clean Beauty And Why It’s Important

 Two words: super nasty.
 Parabens are chemicals used to extend the shelflife of a host of personal care products from shampoos to toothpaste and shaving cream, by stalling the growth of bacteria.
 While it is certainly important to have bacteria-free products, parabens are endocrine disruptors that have the potential to throw your hormones into a state of disarray, altering growth, reproduction and development.
 Instead of increasing the shelf life of your freshly-made products, we recommend you use them within three months so that you reap the benefits without adding potentially dangerous preservatives.

-Though it is touted as a scalp remedy, mineral oil is an inactive ingredient that is more likely to clog pores than rid you of dandruff.
+Though it is touted as a scalp remedy, mineral oil is an inactive ingredient that is more likely to clog pores than rid you of a flaky scalp.
 Plus, the possible carcinogenic nature of mineral oil means that the potential damage outweighs perceived benefits.
 There are plenty of emollients that provide hair with the perks that mineral oil can provide—think hydration and shine—without the negative.
 Some of our no-nasty favorites include coconut oil and jojoba.
 Both are perfect for hair, and (when they’re not mixed into products), are safe enough to eat.

 Ever gotten shampoo in your eyes?
 Sulfates are probably to blame for the stinging sensation.
 Sulfates, most commonly added to products in the form of sodium lauryl sulfate (SLS) and sodium laureth ether sulfate (SLES), are used in products to generate a lather, and remove dirt and oil from your hair.
 These irritants are also responsible for causing sensitivity on the skin and scalp, and stripping hair of necessary oils.
 Our formula, on the other hand, uses a sulfate-free surfactant that replicates the traditional sudsing of shampoo, while gently cleansing the scalp without stripping natural oils and over-drying.